azproduction/lmd/README.md

  - Flag `amd`

-If your project is using AMD (RequireJS) modules and you want to play with LMD - you can just anable flag `amd` and use your AMD modules without any changes!
+If your project is using AMD (RequireJS) modules and you want to play with LMD - you can just enable flag `amd` and use your AMD modules without any changes!

 #### Example

-1. This is your RequireJS config
+  * This is your RequireJS config

 ```javascript
 requirejs.config({